 I am a planetary science PhD candidate at MIT advised by Dr. Taylor Perron.
 I am also a Dean of Science Fellow at MIT and a NSF Graduate Research Fellow.

 My research focuses on understanding how the rivers and lakes on Titan’s surface control the landscape and its history.
 Despite being of a world of extremes (low-gravity, low-temperature, low-viscosity), the Cassini spacecraft revealed a world at Titan that looks remarkably like home.
 I am interested in understanding how to apply theories of fluid mechanics and geomorphology originally quantified on Earth to other systems in our solar system.

-If you have any questions, I’d love to hear from you at firstname.lastname@example.org
+If you have any questions or are interested in collaborating, I’d love to hear from you at firstname.lastname@example.org

 August 2023: Write up in MIT Scope (“A Titan”)

 December 2022: Oral presentation at American Geophysical Union (AGU) “Sediment Entrainment by Waves and Tides on Titan”

 March 2020: Honored to have been awarded the NSF Graduate Research Fellowship!

 February 2020: Honored to have been awarded the Dean of Science Fellowship at MIT!